AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I upgrade RHEL 7 to RHEL 8?

-For information about how to upgrade RHEL 7 to RHEL 8, see [Upgrade from RHEL 7 to RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/upgrading_to_rhel_8/index).
+For information about how to upgrade RHEL 7 to RHEL 8, see [Upgrading from RHEL 7 to RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/upgrading_to_rhel_8/index).